 3. Co-Workers Are Unmotivated

 When co-workers are unmotivated, the bulk of the workload tends to get placed on the desks of the few hard-working employees who are present.
 Those employees then start to feel underappreciated, unfairly treated, and overworked.
-Drama then ensues.
+Drama ensues.

 4. Competition is Cutthroat